-Prerequisites: Qualifying College Entrance Scores Grades: 10-12 Length: 1 Semester Course #: SLS1101 This course is designed to strengthen skills essent
+Prerequisites: Qualifying College Entrance Scores

+Grades: 10-12 Length: 1 Semester Course #: SLS1101

 This course is designed to strengthen skills essential to success in college, with further applications to post-college plans.
 Included are study and test-taking strategies; effective interpersonal skills; time management techniques; creative and critical thinking skills; college services and resources; educational policies, procedures, regulations and terminology; and library resources, research strategies, and information skills for online, blended, and traditional learning environments.
 Students testing into one or more college prep courses are required to take SLS 1101.